vsrinivas/fuchsia/docs/gen/boot-options.md

 false, zx_pager_supply_pages will install the supplied pages into the VMO (regardless of whether they are already loaned or not).

+### kernel.ppb.borrow-on-mru=\<bool>
+**Default:** `false`

+This controls whether non-loaned pages will be replaced with loaned pages (if any loaned pages are available) when non-loaned pages are moved to the MRU queue.
+This moving is done lazily under normal circumstances, but near OOM as eviction proceeds, any pages that should be in the MRU queue are moved to the MRU queue.

 ### kernel.ppb.loan=\<bool>
 **Default:** `false`